openwdl/wdl/SPEC.md

 }
 ```

+### Import URIs

+A document is imported using it's [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), which uniquely describes its local or network-accessible location.
 The execution engine must at least support the following protocols for import URIs:

 * `http://`
 * `https://`
 * 🗑 `file://` - Using the `file://` protocol for local imports can be problematic.
 Its use is deprecated and will be removed in WDL 2.0.

 In the event that there is no protocol specified, the import is resolved **relative to the location of the current document**.
-If a protocol-less import starts with `/` it will be interpreted as starting from the root of the host in the resolved URL.
-The execution engine may support additional import resolution mechanisms.
+In the primary WDL document, a protocol-less import is relative to the host file system.
+If a protocol-less import starts with `/` it is interpreted as relative to the root of the host in the resolved URI.

 Some examples of correct import resolution: